Last updated on

 Copper kitchen island?
 And why not – Nate Berkus has made it popular.
 This kitchen design uses a lot of this material.
 Including the copper features wall.

-The vent hood makes another great feature and accent.
+The vent hood (or an extractor fan with a cover) makes another great feature and accent.
 This kitchen design also features a contrasting backsplash (teal tiles) and gorgeous accent lighting fixtures.

 Cooper works well with green cabinets, and you don’t even have to go as far as this kitchen design to see it.
 The use of two contrasting colors, in this case, creates so much drama and makes the kitchen appealing.